ericallam/docrails/guides/source/action_mailer_basics.md

 |`deliveries`|Keeps an array of all the emails sent out through the Action Mailer with delivery_method :test.
 Most useful for unit and functional testing.|
 |`default_options`|Allows you to set default values for the `mail` method options (`:from`, `:reply_to`, etc.).|

-For a complete writeup of possible configurations see the [Action Mailer section](configuring.html#configuring-action-mailer) in our Configuring Rails Applications guide.
+For a complete writeup of possible configurations see the [Configuring Action Mailer](configuring.html#configuring-action-mailer) in our Configuring Rails Applications guide.

 ### Example Action Mailer Configuration